SrikanthS-IIT/PDFCombiner/README.md

 Works like a charm.

+## Dependencies
+You will need the PyPDF2 package.
+You can install it using pip.

+## Disclaimer
-Disclaimer - I have not fully tested the code.
+I have not fully tested the code.
 I am just giving this as is, as it worked for me, and I hope it will help you too.
-No need to use dodgy online websites. :)